Same-sex marriage in Chihuahua

 Same-sex marriage has been legal in Chihuahua since 12 June 2015.
 By statute, in Mexico, if any five rulings from the courts on a single issue result in the same outcome, legislatures are bound to change the law.
 In the case of Chihuahua, more than 20 individual amparos were decided with the same outcome, yet the Congress did not act.
 In anticipation of the Supreme Court of Justice of the Nation ordering the Congress to act, Governor César Duarte Jáquez announced on 11 June that there would be no further prohibition in the state.
 Marriage licenses became available the following day, 12 June 2015.
 Chihuahua was the third Mexican state to legalize same-sex marriage, after Quintana Roo and Coahuila.

+The gubernatorial policy was continued by María Eugenia Campos Galván in 2021.